erlang/otp/erts/emulator/internal_doc/beam_makeops.md

     64: move/2

 This is a definition of an external generic BEAM instruction.
-Most importantly it specifices that the opcode is 64.
+Most importantly it specifies that the opcode is 64.
 It also defines that it has two operands.
 The BEAM assembler will use the opcode when creating `.beam` files.
 The compiler does not really need the arity, but it will use it as an internal sanity check when assembling the